|Quick Facts: Pest Control Workers|

 |Moderate-term on-the-job training|

-Pest control workers must travel to clients’ sites.
-Workers often kneel, bend, and crawl in tight spaces to inspect sites.
-Because there are health risks associated with pesticide use, workers are trained in pesticide safety and sometimes wear protective gear, including respirators, gloves, and goggles.
+Pest control workers must travel to a client’s home or business.
+Workers often kneel, bend, and crawl into tight spaces to inspect sites.
+Because there are health risks associated with pesticide use, workers are trained in pesticide safety and, if required by the product label, sometimes wear protective gear, including respirators, gloves, and goggles.
 Working evenings and weekends is common.

 State laws require pest control workers to be licensed.
-Most workers need a high school diploma and receive on-the-job training, usually lasting less than 3 months.
+Most workers need a high school diploma and receive moderate on-the-job training.

-Employment of pest control workers is projected to show little or no change from 2014 to 2024.
+Employment of pest control workers is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
 Job opportunities should be good because of the limited number of people seeking work in pest control and the need to replace workers who leave this occupation.

 Explore resources for employment and wages by state and area for pest control workers.